Ratna Istianah

 Abstract

-Green Open Space (RTH) is a crucial element for supporting sustainable urban development and maintaining environmental balance.
-In Sukabumi City, the planning and provision of RTH continue to face considerable challenges amid rapid urbanization, despite the mandate of Law No. 26 of 2007 requiring 30% of the city area to consist of RTH.
-This study aims to analyze the factors driving development administration planning in the provision of RTH, focusing on regulatory, social, community participation, economic, environmental, and institutional aspects.
-Using a literature review method with a qualitative approach, this research identifies and synthesizes relevant findings regarding the dynamics of RTH planning.
-The results show that the city struggles with limited land availability, low levels of community participation, and budget constraints.
-To overcome these limitations, the study recommends strengthening regulatory frameworks, enhancing stakeholder collaboration, developing environmental education programs, and encouraging innovation in RTH management and funding.
-Overall, this analysis is expected to serve as a reference for policymakers in designing effective and sustainable strategies for RTH provision in Sukabumi City.
+Green open spaces (RTH) are crucial for supporting sustainable urban development and maintaining environmental balance.
+In Sukabumi City, the planning and provision of RTH continue to face considerable challenges amid rapid urbanization, despite the mandate of Law No. 26 of 2007, which requires 30% of the city area to be allocated for RTH provision.
+This study aims to analyze the factors driving development administration planning in the provision of RTH, focusing on regulatory, social, community participation, economic, environmental, and institutional aspects of the same.
+Using a literature review method with a qualitative approach, this study identifies and synthesizes relevant findings regarding the dynamics of RTH planning.
+The results indicate that the city faces challenges related to limited land availability, low community participation, and budgetary constraints.
+To overcome these limitations, this study recommends strengthening regulatory frameworks, enhancing stakeholder collaboration, developing environmental education programs, and encouraging innovation in RTH management and funding.
+Overall, this analysis is expected to serve as a reference for policymakers in designing effective and sustainable strategies for RTH provision in Sukabumi.

 Abstract